otahina/Mywebsite/README.md

-# 🌟 Hina's Retro Website 🌟
+# 🌟 Hina's Portfolio Website 🌟

 Welcome to the repository for my **personal website**!
-It's built with HTML, CSS, and a sprinkle of nostalgia.
+It's built with HTML, CSS.

 ![Preview of Hina's Retro Website](./preview.png)

 ## 🚀 Overview 🚀

-This website has a vintage aesthetic that transports you back to the days of vinyl records and old cars.
-It was inspired by my love for retro design and 50s music.
+This website serves as my professional portfolio.
+My goal was to create a design that is concise and simple, yet colorful and energetic.
+By visiting the site, I hope you will be able to learn more about me and my work! 😆

 ## 🔥 Features 🔥

-* **🎙 Retro Design:** The website sports a vintage aesthetic complete with nostalgic design elements.
-* **💽 Spinning Record Animation:** Enjoy a CSS-driven animation of a spinning vinyl record in the center of the homepage.
-* **📱 Responsive Layout:** The website is responsive and mobile-friendly, ensuring a seamless experience on all devices.

 ## 🛠 Technologies Used 🛠